calebsander/structure-bytes/README.md

 ## Differences from Protocol Buffers
 - Types are generated programmatically rather than by reading `.proto` files.
 This allows for functionality like a function which turns a type into another type that either contains an error message or an instance of the original type.
 - This project is designed with downloading data of known types from servers over HTTP in mind.
 If the client has already received data of the same type, the server only sends the value and the client reads it using its cached type.
 If the client doesn't know what the type looks like, the server sends it in byte form along with the value and the client caches the type.
 This way, the type does not need to be specified in the client-side JavaScript and repeated requests are very efficient.
+- `structure-bytes` provides a larger set of primitive and recursive types.

 ## Data types
 - Primitive types